raopriyam/Java-programs/README.md

 # Java-programs
-the java programs are uploaded here
+the java programs are uploaded here.